sg-s/xolotl/docs/meta/documentation.md

 ### Material theme for MKdocs

 This is a very nice-looking theme that I like.
 You're looking at it now.
+[Link to project page](https://squidfunk.github.io/mkdocs-material/)

 ## Hosting